How to Win CCDC: Team Dynamics

 Application Admins

 This one is harder than the rest to give a general overview for, because it varies so much.
 Hardening an application hosted in Docker or Kubernetes is different than a website running on Apache, which is different than a BIND server, which is different than a DB engine.
 Really, the best advice I can give for applications is the same as any other security process.
 Change passwords, lock down needless interfaces with application settings or firewall rules, update if you can, etc. It can be incredibly diverse, and I could probably write a series of blogs on just that, but since the applications change it would be of limited use.
 Exact security settings are application specific, so you will need to dive into documentation before competition day to ensure that you understand how to secure your apps.
+Sometimes your applications can have free training!
+Splunk is a good example of this.
+If you can use Splunk or some other logging engine, that helps you find us significantly easier.
+Here and here are some good places to get Splunk training.

 Of course, this is not the only way to run a CCDC team.
 Each individual team should discuss leadership and administrative structure, preferably early into the season to determine what works best for your specific team.
 Then you'll want to figure out potential roles and responsibilities, and start coming up with a practice plan.
 This post is to give some ideas to explain what I think works and not, but please make any tweaks that you and your team feel are necessary.
+A final thought, I've seen a trend in recent years where teams have a second Writer, or a dedicated assistant/runner for the team.
+While I can't vouch personally for how well this works, I figured I would highlight this because it seems to be increasingly common over time.

 If you found this post useful, please consider reading the rest of the series!
 If you want to discuss the competition, meet with fellow and former competitors, please feel free to join this Discord server.